A Century Of Academic Nursing Excellence: Transforming The Future

 Amy Thimm, president of the college’s alumni engagement council and 1991 graduate of the bachelor’s degree in nursing program, said she hopes alumni and supporters of the college will attend the gala, which will be held during reunion weekend.
 “This is a great opportunity to celebrate our history and connect in a fun and festive way,” Thimm said.

-The 100th anniversary committee is led by Audrey Nelson, Ph.D., a UNMC associate professor of nursing, curator of the college’s history museum, and graduate of the college.
+The 100th anniversary committee was led by Audrey Nelson, Ph.D., a UNMC associate professor of nursing, curator of the college’s history museum, and graduate of the college.

 Through history, UNMC has led the way with programs to prepare nurses, nurse practitioners, nurse scientists and faculty.
 The college started Nebraska’s first doctoral nursing program in 1989 and the state’s first nurse practitioner program in 1992.
 Faculty adopted the use of technology early on so citizens across Nebraska could access its programs.